Choosing the Right CPAP Mask: Nasal Cradle vs. Nasal Pillows

 It’s All About Finding the Perfect Fit!

-• Facial Anatomy: The shape and size of your nose might influence which mask style fits more comfortably.
+• Facial Anatomy: The shape and size of your nose influence which mask style fits more comfortably.

 • Skin Sensitivity: If you have sensitive skin, a nasal cradle mask might be a better option to avoid irritation from nasal pillows.